 Aspiring to develop a top-performing sales program for your startup can be a daunting task.
-Arguably the most important piece of a stellar sales program lies in having clear and defined foundations, AKA a killer Sales Playbook.
+Arguably the most important piece of a stellar sales program lies in having clear and defined foundations, AKA a killer Sales Development Playbook.
 According to a study by Aberdeen, best in class companies follow a sales playbook 3x as often as bottom-tier companies.

 Think of it as a business plan for revenue.
 Without one, you may find your company constantly following impromptu processes, which any great sales leader will tell you will eventually fall flat as the organization scales, leading to lower close-rates and longer sales cycles.

 This is critical because in the hyperspeed world of startups, failure to scale can be lethal.
 Even the most promising startups with the greatest technology can still fall flat without the right foundations.